Sonya Noskowiak

 Sonya Noskowiak (25 November 1900 – 28 April 1975) was a 20th-century German-American photographer and member of the San Francisco photography collective Group f/64 that included Ansel Adams and Edward Weston.
-She is considered an important figure in one of the great photographic movements of the twewntieth century.
+She is considered an important figure in one of the great photographic movements of the twentieth century.
 Throughout her career, Noskowiak photographed landscapes, still lifes, and portraits.
 Her most well-known, though unacknowledged, portraits are of the author John Steinbeck.
 In 1936, Noskowiak was awarded a prize at the annual exhibition of the San Francisco Society of Women Artists.
 She was also represented in the San Francisco Museum of Art’s “Scenes from San Francisco” exhibit in 1939.
 Ten years before her death, Noskowiak's work was included in a WPA exhibition at the Oakland Museum in Oakland, California.

 Life

 Early life

 Noskowiak was born in Leipzig, Germany.
 Her father was a landscape gardener who instilled in her an awareness of the land that would later become evident in her photography.
 In her early years, she moved around the world while her father sought work in Chile, then Panama, before finally settling in Los Angeles, California, in 1915.
 In 1919, she moved to San Francisco to enroll in secretarial school.
 Interested in photography from an early age, in 1925, at age 25, Noskowiak became a receptionist in Johan Hagemeyer's photographic studio in Los Angeles County.
 Upon expressing her interest in photography to him, Hagemeyer wrote off her dream as a joke in his diary.